 The Department must provide a final response to a RTKL request within five business days unless one or more specific conditions are satisfied and the AORO gives the requester written notice that additional time will be required.
 That notice is referred to as an "interim response."

 The AORO may send an interim response if any of the following applies:

 1. The RTKL request requires redaction of a public record;

 2. The RTKL request requires retrieval of a record from a remote location;

-3. A response within the 5 business day period cannot be accomplished due to bona fide staffing limitations;
+3. A response within the five-business-day period cannot be accomplished due to bona fide staffing limitations;

 4. A legal review is necessary to determine whether the record requested is subject to access under the Act;